Andean passport

-The Andean passport is a passport for South American countries that are members of the Andean Community of Nations (ACN).
+Andean passport was the informal name given to passports for South American countries that are members of the Andean Community of Nations (ACN) and followed a similar design.

 Origin and use

-The Andean passport was created in June 2001 pursuant to ACN Decisión 504.
-This passport is based on a standard model containing harmonised features of nomenclature and security based on the recommendations of the International Civil Aviation Organization (ICAO).
+The "Andean passport" common design was established in June 2001 pursuant to ACN Decisión 504.
+The standard model contained harmonised features of nomenclature and security based on the recommendations of the International Civil Aviation Organization (ICAO).
 The member states of the ACN agreed to phase in new Andean passports bearing the official name of the regional body in Spanish by January 2005, although previously issued national passports will be valid until their expiry date.

-The passport is effective in Bolivia, Ecuador, Peru and formerly, in Venezuela.
-Because Venezuela left the ACN in 2006, the country no longer issues Andean passports, and it is most likely to start issuing a new MERCOSUR-style passport as the country became a full member of that organization.
-Venezuelan ACN passports issued are valid until its expiration date.
-The last Venezuelan ACN passports were more likely to expire between 2011 and 2012.
+The passport model was followed by Bolivia, Ecuador, Peru and, until 2026, Venezuela.